pivotal/docs-tap/application-accelerator/creating-accelerators/creating-accelerators.hbs.md

   - You can access Tanzu Application Platform GUI from a browser OR have configured the Application Accelerator extension for VS Code.
       - For more information on the Tanzu Application Platform GUI, see the corresponding section in the most recent release of the [Tanzu Application Platform documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/index.html).
       - For more information on the Application Accelerator extension for VS Code, see the latest on the [Application Accelerator Visual Studio Code extension page](../vscode.md)
-  - kubectl v1.20 and later.
+  - kubectl is installed.
 The Kubernetes command line tool (kubectl) is installed and authenticated with admin rights for your target cluster.

 ## <a id="creating-accelerators-getting-started"></a>Getting started